Stop Stress from Negatively Impacting Your Corn in 2024

 Better early-season weed control, long-lasting residual and proven crop safety have many benefits, but what’s most important is that they add up to higher yield and revenue potential for you.
 When applied preemergence and at a full label rate, Acuron outyielded competitors by 5-15 bushels per acre in replicated Syngenta and university trials.*

-Want to see what those extra bushels could mean for your revenue potential in 2023?
+Want to see what those extra bushels could mean for your revenue potential?
 Try our online calculator and find out.

 Sign up for the Know More, Grow More Digest to receive twice-monthly agronomic email updates pertinent to your area.